sifulan-access-federation/ifirexman-training/guides/ssotest.md

 - Complete the [Federation core services](federationcore.md) tutorial.

-- Add/copy your federation signer certificate, as a `fed-signer.crt` file, to your working folder.
+- Add/copy your federation signer certificate, as a `fed_signer.crt` file, to your working folder.

 - Add the `ifirexman` repository to Helm.